 - Preheat the oven to 375° F. Line a large baking sheet with parchment paper or foil.

-- Combine by hand the pork sausage, breadcrumbs, diced onion, chopped parsley, eggs, 1 teaspoon of the black pepper, and 1 teaspoon of the salt in a large bowl.
+- Combine by hand the 32 ounces bulk pork sausage, 1 cup panko breadcrumbs, ½ cup diced yellow onion, ½ cup chopped fresh parsley, 2 large eggs, 1 teaspoon black pepper, and 1 teaspoon salt in a large bowl.
 Mix until the ingredients are evenly distributed—if the mixture seems dry you can add a tablespoon or two of water.

 - Roll the sausage mixture into 1½ inch balls (you can also use a spring-loaded scoop) and place the balls on the lined baking sheet.
 Space them evenly apart with about an inch between them.

-- Bake the meatballs for 25-30 minutes until they're cooked through—the internal temperature should be 160° F, and there should be no pink remaining.
+- Bake the meatballs for 25 to 30 minutes until they're cooked through—the internal temperature should be 160° F, and there should be no pink remaining.

 While the meatballs are cooking, make the cream gravy:

-- Drop the butter and bacon drippings into a medium saucepan, and melt them over medium heat.
-Stir in the flour, remaining black pepper, and the remaining salt until they're combined with the butter.
+- Drop the 2 tablespoons butter and 1 tablespoon bacon drippings into a medium saucepan, and melt them over medium heat.
+Stir in the 2 tablespoons all-purpose flour, 1 teaspoon black pepper and the ½ teaspoon salt until they're combined with the butter.

 - Stir the mixture over medium heat for about a minute.
-Pour in the milk and stir everything together.
+Pour in the 1½ cups 2% milk and stir everything together.

 - Continue cooking the mixture, stirring constantly until it comes to a simmer.
 Lower the heat just a little, and stir it for a minute or two—it should thicken quickly after coming to a simmer.
 Once it has thickened remove the pan from the heat.